Support Page Content

 Background for Prospective Students

-To learn more about our program, please watch the recording of an informational session we hosted Thursday, October 20, 2021 at noon with Professer Rob Wassmer and two current students.
-There are no other info sessions scheduled for this semester.
+To learn more about our program, please watch the recording of an informational session we held with Professer and Interim Chairperson, Dr. Rob Wassmer, and GASPPA board members.
+We have also provided the PowerPoint presentation below.

-The PPA Department has decided to suspend the requirement for GRE scores for all applicants to the MPPA Program for the Fall 2022 admission cycle.
-Applicants for Fall 2022 DO NOT need to submit GRE scores with MPPA applications.
+The PPA Department has decided to suspend the requirement for GRE scores for all applicants to the MPPA Program for all future admission cycles.
+Applicants for Fall 2024 DO NOT need to submit GRE scores with MPPA applications.

 Applicants must possess a baccalaureate degree as specified by the Office of Graduate Studies with a minimum GPA of 2.75 on a 4.0 scale.
 Our graduate degrees are interdisciplinary in nature, so we welcome applicants from all majors.